Do “Gentle” and “Badger” go Together?

-I could tell you lots of facts about badger but I think a video as best for people who want to know more about these otherwise very cute creatures who enjoy their own company best – and what they can get up to.
+I could tell you lots of facts about badgers but I think a video as best.
+This way people who want to know more about these otherwise very cute creatures – who generally enjoy their own company best – and what they can get up to.

-See this next funny video for some answers to how the badger could have managed to get into the tank and when you see this video you’ll know.
+See this next funny video for some answers to how the badger could have managed to get into the tank and when you see the first video you’ll know.

 Video run time: 36:45